19hours/sg-statutes/Acts/Legal Profession Act.md

 [19/2008]

-(3) Subject to subsection (6), a solicitor who is registered by the Attorney-General to practise Singapore law in a Joint Law Venture or its constituent foreign law practice, and who does not practise concurrently in a Singapore law practice, may practise Singapore law only through the Joint Law Venture and only in the permitted areas of legal practice.
+(3) Subject to subsection (4), a solicitor who is registered by the Attorney-General to practise Singapore law in a Joint Law Venture or its constituent foreign law practice, a Qualifying Foreign Law Practice or a licensed foreign law practice —

-[19/2008]
+(a) may practise Singapore law in, and only in, such areas of legal practice as may be prescribed; and

-(4) Subject to subsection (6), a solicitor who is registered by the Attorney-General to practise Singapore law in a Qualifying Foreign Law Practice may practise Singapore law only in the permitted areas of legal practice.
+(b) shall be entitled to such other privileges as may be prescribed.

-[19/2008]
+[8/2011 wef 03/05/2011]

-(5) Subject to subsection (6), a solicitor who is registered by the Attorney-General to practise Singapore law in a licensed foreign law practice may practise Singapore law only in such areas of legal practice as may be prescribed.
+(4) A solicitor shall not be entitled to practise Singapore law under subsection (3) unless he has in force a practising certificate.

-[19/2008]
+[8/2011 wef 03/05/2011]

-(6) A solicitor shall not be entitled to practise Singapore law under subsection (3), (4) or (5) unless he has in force a practising certificate.
+(5) [Deleted by Act 8/2011 wef 03/05/2011]

-[19/2008]
+(6) [Deleted by Act 8/2011 wef 03/05/2011]

 (7) Where a solicitor registered by the Attorney-General under this section is permitted, under any rules made under section 130W or by the Attorney-General, to practise concurrently in a Singapore law practice, nothing in this section shall affect the practice of the solicitor in the Singapore law practice.